Seattle City Council: History

 Seattle was first incorporated as a town by an act of the Territorial Legislature on January 14, 1865.
 The town charter established a five-member board of trustees to govern Seattle, which appointed citizens to other positions.
 The act was repealed January 18, 1867, after most of the town's leading citizens petitioned for its dissolution.
 Seattle was again incorporated, this time as a City, on December 2, 1869.
 The new unicameral legislature, known as the Common Council, was elected at-large to one year terms.

+In 1882, the council moved into the new Engine House, a building near 2nd Ave and Yesler Way that held the fire department, jail, and City Hall.
 At-large election was replaced in 1884 by a system of 14 wards and four members elected at-large, all elected to two-year terms.
+During the 1889 Great Seattle Fire, the Engine House burnt down and the city offices were moved into a house temporarily.

 The Home Rule Charter, adopted in 1890, reorganized the city council into a bicameral legislature, with a nine-member Board of Aldermen and a sixteen-member House of Delegates.
+The larger council moved into the Butler Block, renting its fifth floor.
+However, the mayor found the offices inadequate for city business, and recommended the city move its offices into the old County Courthouse.
+After renovations, the building was nicknamed Katzenjammer Castle; the council moved there in 1891.
+In 1896, the city switched back to a single legislative body, retaining all nine of the delegates and the top four aldermen elected that year.